IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    The red lines in the layout are called tracks or traces.
 They are the same as wires in schematic.

+   Similarly, the red polygonal shapes are called fills, and represent large spans of copper that are also a way to represent wires in the schematic (usually power related wires).

    The pink lines denote the silkscreen, which will be talked about later.

    The gray boundaries denote component courtyards (F/B.CrtYd), or boundaries.
 If component courtyards overlap, a DRC error will occur since two components are trying to occupy the same place.

+..
 The blue lines show component images (F/B.fab).
-This is used for automated pick and place machines when a board is being assembled at a fab house.
+This is used for automated
+..    pick and place machines when a board is being assembled at a fab house.

 .. sidebar:: Changing Footprints